Frog-Front/web-crawler/README.md

  - Include functionality to extract links based on `sitemaps`.
  - The HTML parsing is using [JSoup](https://jsoup.org/).
 Investigating a pure SAX implementation would be worth the effort to gain performance.
  - Include more `LocationProvider`s for other specifications. eg Sitemaps.
+ - Publish to bintray via Travis to complete a CD pipeline.